Technickel-Dev/baseline-mcp/video-assets/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Storyboard Prompt:** "A single, photorealistic, cinematic still image in a 16:9 aspect ratio, capturing a moment of chaos.
-A developer in a hoodie wears a black LED mask displaying a glitching, frustrated expression ('>_<').
-They are recoiling from their computer monitor, out of which a stampede of highly-detailed, robotic longhorns is bursting forth in a blur of motion.
+A developer in a hoodie with a frustrated emoji for a face recoils from their computer monitor, out of which a stampede of highly-detailed, robotic cattle is bursting forth in a blur of motion.
 The lighting is dramatic, coming from the screen.
 The mood is stressful and overwhelming.",
 > **Scene Description:** "A photorealistic and cinematic shot of a developer at a desk in a dimly lit room.
-The developer wears a black hoodie and a simple black mask that covers their entire face.
-The front of the mask is a vibrant LED display.
+The developer wears a black hoodie, and their face is a neutral emoji (😐).
 The aspect ratio is 16:9.
 The screen, filled with browser compatibility tables, glows brightly.",
-> **Action:** "The LED mask displays a simple, neutral expression (e.g., '•_•').
-Suddenly, the tables burst from the screen in a chaotic explosion, transforming into a highly detailed stampede of wild, robotic longhorns.
-The developer throws their hands up, and the camera zooms in on their mask as the LED expression changes to one of frustration and stress (e.g., '>_<', or frantic, glitching lines).",
+> **Action:** "The emoji face is neutral (😐).
+Suddenly, the tables burst from the screen in a chaotic explosion, transforming into a highly detailed stampede of wild, robotic cattle.
+The developer throws their hands up, and the camera zooms in on their face as the emoji changes to one of frustration and stress (😫).",
 > **Audio - Soundscape:** "The thunderous sound of a cattle stampede mixed with chaotic computer error noises."
 > }